 -Erin Kelly Ashworth, Life Balance Yoga Founder & Certified Yoga Instructor

 Erin previously worked in a yoga studio in America and holds classes in Co.
 Cork and Co.
 Kerry.
-She lives in West Cork with her partner and five children.
+She lives in West Cork with her partner and six children.

 My name is Stephanie Louisa Horton and I am currently a restorative and hatha yoga practitioner.
 I am interested sharing the fun and joy that regular yoga practice can inspire, as well as the deep relaxation and sense of well-being it promotes.
 It can also be a practical, supportive practice in the face of some of the challenges life brings.
 I was introduced to Hatha yoga by my mother, who taught informal classes during my childhood in Devon.
 I was a graduate in Human Science from UCL London with a special interest in Neurology and then trained in traditional acupuncture at International College of Oriental Medicine from 1987-1990.
 From 1990 until 2014 my primary professional experience has been in preventative and health care as an acupuncturist and therapeutic massage practitioner and have worked in the UK and in Ireland.
 I also received special training in China.
 My passion for yoga was reawakened whilst visiting Vancouver in 2008 on holiday.
 I took a program at Vancouver Film School where we had regular movement and dance classes.
 I then took part in a Lululemon dance competition and won a month’s yoga classes and yoga vest as my prize for joining in enthusiastically!
 So began my current journey exploring the fascinating world of yoga in its many different forms.
 In 2012 I chose to return to Vancouver to train formally as a hatha and vinyasa flow yoga practitioner at the well-known international training school Semperviva Yoga school, run by the inspiring Gloria Latham.
 I then trained in Pre-natal Khalsa Way yoga with the celebrated Kundalini teacher, Gurmukh.
 In 2014 I returned to Semperviva to study Restorative yoga with another exceptional teacher, Tianne Allan.
 Earlier this year I completed an advanced training in Restorative Yoga at CamYoga, Cambridge, UK. and participated in Gloria Latham’s Kundalini yoga “Crystallise your Vision” on-line course.